barmoral/openff-dev/README.md

 * I included example script files to use in a cluster called [run_HP.sh](https://github.com/barmoral/openff-dev/blob/main/run_HP.sh) and [run_FBP.sh](https://github.com/barmoral/openff-dev/blob/main/run_FBP.sh), which can also give an idea of how to run the calculations from any CLI.

+## To run analysis with existing data (sample data for NaCl):

+### Steps to run flat-bottom potential analysis:
+1. Download directory FBP_NaCl_TIP3P and place it in folder called FBP_final/
+2. Open notebook called FBP_analysis.ipynb and double check inputs:

+ion1="Na" # Use actual name of cation, with capital letters and lower case ion2="Cl" # Use actual name of anion, with capital letters and lower case center_atom1='Na' # Use actual name of cation, with capital letters and lower case.
+If polyatomic, specify the ion in the center of the molecule (e.g., for Na use 'Na', for NH4 use 'N') center_atom2='Cl' # Use actual name of cation, with capital letters and lower case.
+If polyatomic, specify the ion in the center of the molecule (e.g., for Cl or Cl2 use 'Cl', for NO3 use 'N') water='TIP3P' # Specify water model used for labelling purposes and for choosing directory of inputs and outputs ff_used = f'Sage 2.1 + {water}' # Specify name of force field used for experiment vantHoff=2 # Specify van't Hoff factor of salt (e.g., NaCl uses 2, MgCl2 uses 3) N_replicates=20 # Specify number of replicates to be analyzed or less if desired molalities=[0.1,0.5,1.0,1.4,2.0,2.5,3.0,3.5,4.0] # Specify molalities to be analyzed (can be a list)

+### Steps to run harmonic potential analysis:
+1. Download directory HP_NaCl_TIP3P and place it in folder called FBP_final/
+2. Run notebook called HP_analysis.ipynb and double check inputs

+ion1="Na" # Use actual name of cation, with capital letters and lower case ion2="Cl" # Use actual name of anion, with capital letters and lower case center_atom1='Na' # Use actual name of cation, with capital letters and lower case.
+If polyatomic, specify the ion in the center of the molecule (e.g., for Na use 'Na', for NH4 use 'N') center_atom2='Cl' # Use actual name of cation, with capital letters and lower case.
+If polyatomic, specify the ion in the center of the molecule (e.g., for Cl or Cl2 use 'Cl', for NO3 use 'N') water='TIP3P' # Specify water model used for labelling purposes and for choosing directory of inputs and outputs ff_used = f'Sage 2.1 + {water}' # Specify name of force field used for experiment vantHoff=2 # Specify van't Hoff factor of salt (e.g., NaCl uses 2, MgCl2 uses 3) N_replicates=6 # Specify number of replicates to be analyzed or less if desired molalities=[4.0] # Specify molalities to be analyzed (should be just one, the attempted max concentration, for harmonic potentials)

+## To regenerate data:
 ### Steps to run Harmonic Potential calculations and analysis:
 1. Define maximum concentration desired and corresponding number of ions needed in the given volume.
 (I used 4 molal as maximum concentration, which requires 217 NaCl molecules (217 of each ion)).
 2. Estimate the force constant using notebook [force_constant_hps.ipynb](https://github.com/barmoral/openff-dev/blob/main/force_constant_hps.ipynb).
 (0.68095403 kJ/mol/nm^2 was the result I obtained)